 The damage: Expect to pay £35-£45 per head with drinks.

-The good: My experience of Korean food comes with strong flavours and good ingredients – Palace has both, our front of house (she is the boss lady) was warm, friendly and attentive which made the meal even more enjoyable.
-The Korean braised short rib (galbijjim) is a right of passage if you come here, don’t forget to order it.
+The good: My ideal experience of Korean food comes with strong flavours and good ingredients – Palace has both.
+Our front of house (she is the boss lady) was warm, friendly and attentive which made the meal even more enjoyable.
+The Korean braised short rib (galbijjim) is a right of passage if you come here, I’m sorry if you’re vegetarian.
 I can say the same for the kimchi pancake – delicious.
 The rest, however I’m ok to miss.

 The bad: New Malden is a little out the way for most, it’s not quite a destination restaurant but if you’re planning to spend a day here then check it out.